2026 PGA Tour Schedule Breakdown: Dates, Locations & What to Expect

 Date: June 4–7, 2026

-Jack Nicklaus’s signature event is one of the crown jewels of the PGA Tour Schedule.
-Played at Muirfield Village, a course designed by Nicklaus himself, the Memorial Tournament boasts tradition, prestige, and a track that challenges even the best in the world.
+Jack Nicklaus’s signature event is one of the crown jewels of the PGA Tour.
+Muirfield Village, designed by Nicklaus himself, offers a stern test with fast greens, deep bunkers, and tight fairways that demand precision.
+As a Signature Event, the Memorial guarantees a world-class field and elevated stakes in the FedExCup race.

 RBC Canadian Open